-Katrin Dietmayer, Phuong Bich Duong, Johannes Rossouw van der Merwe, Birendra Ghimire, and Jochen Seitz, Fraunhofer Institute for Integrated Circuits IIS
+Katrin Dietmayer, Phuong Bich Duong, J. Rossouw van der Merwe, Birendra Ghimire, Jochen Seitz, Fraunhofer Institute for Integrated Circuits IIS

 Date/Time: Thursday, Sep.
 22, 11:26 a.m.